Vintageinfo – All About Vintage Lighting

 Manufacturer: Arteluce, Milan, Italy.

-Other versions: The Arteluce Tango desk lamp exists with a blue lampshade and was made in grey and grey with white.
+Other versions: The Arteluce Tango desk lamp comes in black with a black, green or blue lampshade and also in grey and grey with a white lampshade.
 These lamps have an external transformer that produces both 6 and 12 volts.
 The switch can thus be set to 3 positions.
 Low, high and off.
-It appears in FLOS catalogues until at least 1999.
+It appears in Arteluce by FLOS catalogues until at least 1999.

 Stephan Copeland